dCache/dcache-book2/cookbook-net.md

 Description
 -----------

-If pool nodes of a dCache instance are connected to a secondary interface of the GRIDFTP door, e.g. because they are in a private subnet, the GRIDFTP door will still tell the pool to connect to its primary interface, which might be unreachable.
+If pool nodes of a dCache instance are connected to a secondary interface of the `GridFTP` door, e.g. because they are in a private subnet, the `GridFTP` door will still tell the pool to connect to its primary interface, which might be unreachable.

-The reason for this is that the control communication between the door and the pool is done via the network of TCP connections which have been established at start-up.
+The reason for this is that the control communication between the door and the pool is done via the network of `TCP` connections which have been established at start-up.
 In the standard setup this communication is routed via the DCACHE domain.
-However, for the data transfer, the pool connects to the GRIDFTP door.
-The IP address it connects to is sent by the GRIDFTP door to the pool via the control connection.
-Since the GRIDFTP door cannot find out which of its interfaces the pool should use, it normally sends the IP address of the primary interface.
+However, for the data transfer, the pool connects to the `GridFTP` door.
+The IP address it connects to is sent by the `GridFTP` door to the pool via the control connection.
+Since the `GridFTP` door cannot find out which of its interfaces the pool should use, it normally sends the IP address of the primary interface.

 Solution
 --------

-Tell the GRIDFTP door explicitly which IP it should send to the pool for the data connection with the `ftp.net.internal` property.
+Tell the `GridFTP` door explicitly which IP it should send to the pool for the data connection with the `ftp.net.internal` property.

+Example:

-E.g. if the pools should connect to the secondary interface of the GRIDFTP door host which has the IP address `10.0.1.1`, set
+E.g. if the pools should connect to the secondary interface of the `GridFTP` door host which has the IP address `10.0.1.1`, set

     ftp.net.internal=10.0.1.1